 It seems that a model as simple as the three-state model cannot quantitatively describe the properties of actual glassy samples but it might actually be closer to experimental systems than one could think.
-In many glassy systems, such as polymers, instead of a continuum spectrum of relaxation times, there are groups of "slow modes" for instance associated to molecular reorientations, which are well separated from "fast modes".
-In Ref [27], long aging experiments on polymers at temperatures lower than the glass transition temperature show that, at such low temperatures, it is possible to reach a plateau in enthalpy (by a fast relaxation mechanism) without disturbing the classical alpha relaxation processes.
+In many glassy systems, such as polymers, instead of a continuum spectrum of relaxation times, there are groups of "slow modes" for instance associated to molecular reorientations, which are well separated from "fast modes."
+In Ref.
+[27], long aging experiments on polymers at temperatures lower than the glass transition temperature show that, at such low temperatures, it is possible to reach a plateau in enthalpy (by a fast relaxation mechanism) without disturbing the classical alpha relaxation processes.
 It results in an aging-time-dependent overshoot of the specific heat during heating, below the classical specific heat peak at the glass-transition temperature.
-The three-level system, with a relaxation of the fast mode at low temperature while the slow one is practically not disturbed (see Fig. 6), could be appropriate to explain this behavior.
-In this case two fictive temperatures such as those associated to each independent modes of the three level system should be involved.
+The three-level system, with a relaxation of the fast mode at low temperature while the slow one is practically not disturbed (see Fig. 5), could be appropriate to explain this behavior.
+In this case two fictive temperatures such as those associated to each independent modes of the three-level system should be involved.
 There are several experimental results which point to the interest of this simple model to analyze Kovacs-hump data on glasses.
 A recent example is provided by an article showing that the Kovacs hump is not only observed in the enthalpy of a glass but can also be detected in the amplitude of the Boson peak which corresponds to an enhanced low frequency (terahertz region) density of states as compared with the Debye square frequency law [28].
-This may be related to our Fig. 9-b which shows a peak in the fictive temperature of the slow mode $T_f^{S,2}$, occurring near the time at which the Kovacs hump occurs, while $T_f^{S,1}$ for the fast mode increases monotonically.
-The paper suggests that a possible explanation of the experimental results could rely on a two-relaxation-time model already used earlier to propose a phenomenological analysis of Kovacs-humplike non-monotonic relaxations of the Curie temperature in a metallic glass [29] and refractive index of B_2O_3 .
+This may be related to our Fig. 8(b), which shows a peak in the fictive temperature of the slow mode $T_f^{S,2}$, occurring near the time at which the Kovacs hump occurs, while $T_f^{S,1}$ for the fast mode increases monotonically.
+The paper suggests that a possible explanation of the experimental results could rely on a two-relaxation-time model already used earlier to propose a phenomenological analysis of Kovacs-hump-like nonmonotonic relaxations of the Curie temperature in a metallic glass [29] and refractive index of B2O3.
 In these studies the frequencies of the two modes were simply fitted.
-It is tempting to try to go further with the three-state model which allows the computation of the shape of the Kovacs hump in addition to the determination of the relaxation times.
+It is tempting to try to go further with the threestate model which allows the computation of the shape of the Kovacs hump in addition to the determination of the relaxation

-In their experimental study of B_2O_3 , Boesch et al. exhibited another memory effect which is a kind of "reverse-Kovacs effect", later observed in other non-equilibrium systems [31, 32].
+In their experimental study of B2O3, Boesch et al. [30] exhibited another memory effect which is a kind of "reverse-Kovacs effect," later observed in other nonequilibrium systems [31,32].
 The protocol is to start from an equilibrium state at low temperature T'0 , and then to anneal the sample at a higher temperature T'1 for a time so short that it cannot reach equilibrium.
-The annealing is interrupted when the refractive index reaches a prescribed value which is its value at equilibrium at a temperature $T'2 < T'1$.
-Then the temperature is abruptly shifted to T'2 and the behavior of the refractive index already has its expected value in equilibrium at T'2 , it does not stay constant but exhibits a non-monotonic evolution with the opposite sign of its evolution in the Kovacs effect, until it finally recovers its equilibrium value at temperature T'2 .
+The annealing is interrupted when the refractive index reaches a prescribed value which is its value at equilibrium at a temperature $T_2' < T_1'$.
+Then the temperature is abruptly shifted to T_2' and the behavior of the refractive index is measured.
+As for the Kovacs effect, although the index already has its expected value in equilibrium at T_2 , it does not stay constant but exhibits a nonmonotonic evolution with the opposite sign of its evolution in the Kovacs effect, until it finally recovers its equilibrium value at temperature T_2' .
+As shown in Fig. 11, this peculiar memory effect can also be observed with the three-state model with a